 severe migraine headaches (with aura, numbness, weakness, or vision changes), especially if you are older than 35;

-a history of jaundice caused by pregnancy or birth control pills; or
+a history of jaundice caused by pregnancy or birth control pills;

-if you smoke and are over 35 years old.
+if you smoke and are over 35 years old; or

 high cholesterol or triglycerides, or if you are overweight;

-a history of irregular menstrual cycles;
+irregular menstrual cycles; or

 fibrocystic breast disease, lumps, nodules, or an abnormal mammogram.

-How should I take Lo Loestrin Fe?
+How should I take Loestrin 24 Fe?

-You will take your first pill on the first day of your period or on the first Sunday after your period begins.
-You may need to use back-up birth control, such as condoms or a spermicide, when you first start using Lo Loestrin Fe.
+Take your first pill on the first day of your period or on the first Sunday after your period begins.
+You may need to use back-up birth control, such as condoms with spermicide, when you first start using this medication.
 Follow your doctor's instructions.